 We welcome everyone at our public events, but only our members get access to recordings, resources, and ā€œproject recipes.ā€ The value here is in the community, connection, and conversations.

-Membership is like signing up for a newsletter with benefits.
+Itā€™s a newsletter with benefits.

 Dropping your email lets you receive our articles and recordings via email.
-If you want to circle back to create a password and an a handle, you can join in on the conversation with an authenticated identity.
+If you want to circle back to create a password and a handle, you can join in on the conversation with an authenticated identity.
 This helps us keep the community healthy and avoid the noise of open sites like Twitter.

 The forum uses Substack to manage emails and delivery.
 We believe the platform is well suited to Family History and have written about it in a section at Projectkin.org/substack.